-This is a story of a Docker registry which was exploited to get access to complete Filesystem.
+This is a story of a Docker registry that was exploited to get access to the complete Filesystem.

 According to Docker,

 Docker Registry : The Docker Registry is a stateless, highly scalable server-side application that stores and lets you distribute Docker images.
 There are two versions, v1 and v2, and a major bug we have in these versions is that by default there's no authentication.

 You should use the Registry if you want to:

 - tightly control where your images are being stored

 - integrate image storage and distribution tightly into your in-house development workflow

 TL;DR In this Pentest, a Docker Registry Version 2 was found on one of the open ports and was exploited to download the full filesystem.

 Below is a complete approach as to how this was achieved.

 For confidentiality, we'll call the URL of our target as targetdock.com